pcg-gcp/pcg-k8s-training/challenges/13_expose-ingress/readme.md

 - Expose the deployment internally by deploying a service of type ClusterIP.

+- Adjust the in the template provided url with your namespace or use a wildcard domain from [nip.io](https://nip.io)

+- Expose the deployment externally by creating an ingress

+- Check you can reach the deployment externally via the hostname specified

+## optional Challenge

 - Expose the deployment externally by creating an ingress that is using a cert-manager issued certificate.

 - Check the status of your certificate by using the command `kubectl get certificates`